-Marina Henke is Professor of International Relations at the Hertie School and Director of the Centre for International Security.
+Marina Henke is Associate Professor at Northwestern University, Professor of International Relations at the Hertie School and Director of the Centre for International Security.
 She researches and publishes on military interventions, peacekeeping, and European security and defense policy.
-Before joining the Hertie School, she was an Assistant Professor at Northwestern University, specializing in international relations and at Princeton University where she was a Lecturer and Postdoctoral Research Associate at the Woodrow Wilson School of Public and International Affairs.
+Before joining the Hertie School, she was a Lecturer at Princeton University and Postdoctoral Research Associate at the Woodrow Wilson School of Public and International Affairs.
 Henke holds a PhD in Politics and Public Policy from Princeton University.
 Her academic work has been published in International Security, Security Studies, International Studies Quarterly, Journal of Strategic Studies, International Peacekeeping, Providing for Peacekeeping, British Journal of Politics and International Relations, and Conflict Management and Peace Science among others.
 She is also the author of Constructing Allied Cooperation: Diplomacy, Payments, and Power in Multilateral Military Coalitions (Ithaca, NY: Cornell University Press, 2019).

 - Military Interventions